dmidlo/weblog/Content/BookStudies/aditya_bhargava_-_grokking_algorithms_2016_Inspection.md

 - [ ] *Note any new vocabulary*
   - [ ] *note how the structure comprises the books scope*
   - [ ] *Note any questions raised*
-- [ ] *Check the Index or, if need be, the glossary*
+- [ ] *Check the index or, if need be, the glossary*
   - [ ] *Make an estimate of the range of topics covered*
-  - [ ] *Make note of the kinds of books the author referes to*
+  - [ ] *Make note of the kinds of books the author refers to*
   - [ ] *note any new vocabulary*
-- [ ] *look up the passeges referring crucial vocabulary list and skim read them*
+- [ ] *look up the passages referring crucial vocabulary list and skim read them*
   - [ ] *Note any questions raised*
 - [ ] *Read the Dust Jacket*
   - [ ] *Note the main points the book will emphasize*
   - [ ] *Note any questions raised*
-- [ ] *Make a list of the chapters of the book that seem to be pivital to its argument*
+- [ ] *Make a list of the chapters of the book that seem to be pivotal to its argument*
   - [ ] *If the chapters have front or back summaries, skim read them*
   - [ ] *Note any questions raised*